LeavesMC/docs/docs/leaves/configuration.md

 - **default**: `true`
 - **description**: If enabled, it will disable the method profiler on server.
 Disabling it will have a partial impact on testing and a small amount of performance improvement, but will not affect the use of the production environment.

+ #### bstats-privacy-mode

+- **default**: `false`
+- **description**: If enabled, it will enable the bstats privacy mode on the server, which means that bstats no longer collect the number of players, the java version used by the server, and the online mode information.

 ### modify

 #### return-nether-portal-fix